Understand the Risks

 Inflation can take a toll on your retirement nest egg and long-term financial security.
 Fortunately, there are several strategies you can employ to help combat rising prices

 Rising prices erode your purchasing power.
-In December 2003, a gallon of milk cost $2.95.
-By December 2012, that figure had risen to $3.591¹ As shown in the chart below, a hypothetical 3% annual rate of inflation will double expenses over a 25-year period.
+In December 2007, a pound of coffee cost $3.69.
+By December 2016, that figure had risen to $4.28¹ As shown in the chart below, a hypothetical 2.65% annual rate of inflation will double expenses over a 25-year period.
 Second, inflation serves to undermine the "real," or post-inflation value of your investment portfolio.

 Inflation Can Increase Cost of Living

 Of particular concern for retirees is the rising cost of health care, as it has surpassed the overall rate of inflation for a number of years.
-At the same time, employer-provided medical benefits for both pre-retirees and retirees have been steadily declining over the past 10 years.²
+The number of employers offering health care coverage to their employees during retirement is on the deline and affording heatl care is a top concern from many baby boomers.

 Rising Health Care Costs Have Been Outpacing Inflation